Tax benefits for College Savings Iowa 529 Plan

 Your state's plan may offer additional tax benefits

 If you are a resident or taxpayer of another state, you should consider whether that state offers a 529 plan with tax advantages or benefits that are not available through College Savings Iowa.
+Other state benefits may include financial aid, scholarship funds, and protection from creditors.
 Be sure to weigh all the pros and cons of a particular plan before you enroll.

 There is a penalty for rolling over your assets to another state's 529 plan